-Reading Museum's Roman Britain Reimagined in Reading project is developing plans to refresh the Museum's Roman Silchester Gallery to tell new stories about the Roman town of Calleva, based on the most recent archaeological research by the University of Reading, and to enhance the visitor experience.
+Reading Museum's Roman Britain Reimagined in Reading project will refresh the Museum's Roman Silchester Gallery to tell new stories about the Roman town of Calleva, based on the most recent archaeological research by the University of Reading, and to enhance the visitor experience.
+Project supporters include the National Lottery Heritage Fund, The Earley Charity, The Friends of Reading Museum, and Museums Partnership Reading.

-Below you can find out more about our Roman blogs, events, displays and consultations during 2025:
+Below you can find out more about the project:

 Visit the Silchester Gallery at Reading Museum